directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson29.md

 Now, let's focus on how the friends are behaving.<br/>
 <br/>
 The two friends on the left and right in the center are both gripping their burgers with both hands, ready to dig in. <br/>
-The one on the left still has the burger pick sticking out, while the one on the right has already removed theirs. <br/>
+The one on the left still has a burger skewer sticking out of their burger, while the one on the right has already removed theirs.<br/>
 Up in the top right corner, someone has set aside a toothpick by the fries, but they're picking up a fry with their fingers instead.<br/>
 The people on the upper left and bottom left seem to be reaching for their drinks.<br/>
 Overall, it's a lively, friendly atmosphere. <br/>
-Even though we can't see their faces, we can tell everyone’s having a great time, chatting and enjoying their meal with lots of smiles.<br/>
+Even though we can't see their faces, we can tell everyone’s having a great time, chatting and surely enjoying their meal with lots of smiles.<br/>
 <br/>
-(125 words)
+(126 words)
 {{</card>}}